 Resources And Scalability

 Currently Cloudways do not offer automatic scaling which some may see as a pitfall.
 Because scaling up for traffic increases and down to curtail costs requires a fine balance, it would be a nice feature to have.
-On the flip side, however, it would probably add some cost to your hosting package and if you compare Cloudways with other hosts, the platform offers the finest value for money in the marketplace.
+On the flip side, however, it would probably add some cost to your hosting package and if you compare Cloudways with other hosts, the platform is designed for cost effectiveness.

 Via the server control panel, Cloudways gives you all the tools you need to monitor your resources and make any timely adjustments.